Aleksandr Andrienko: Biography

 He graduated from the Chernomyrdin Moscow State Open University.

-Andrienko was Champion of Russia 2017 in giant slalom.
+Andrienko was the Russian 2017 Champion in giant slalom.
 He was the winner of several international competitions.
 In January 2018, it was announced that Andrienko would perform at the Olympic Games in Pyeongchang.
-Later, the Russian national team coaching staff announced that Andrienko had to withdraw from the injury from the competition and would not perform in Korea.
+Later, the Russian national team coaching staff announced that Andrienko had to withdraw from the competition due to an injury and would not perform in Korea.